What is a friend?

 Most people in the service industry are very social and will welcome small talk.
 Practice your conversation starters on a friendly cashier, receptionist, waiter, hostess, or salesperson.

-How to find a friend & build friendships tip 3: Be a good friend
+How to make friends & build friendships tip 3: Be a good friend

 - Be the friend that you would like to have.
 Treat your friend just as you want them to treat you.
 Be reliable, thoughtful, trustworthy, and willing to share yourself and your time.